julienXX/terminal-notifier/README.markdown

 which are available on macOS 10.10 and higher.

+## News

+[alerter](https://github.com/vjeantet/alerter) features were merged in terminal-notifier 1.7.
+This led to some issues and even more issues in the 1.8 release.
+We decided with [Valère Jeantet](https://github.com/vjeantet) to rollback this merge.

+From now on terminal-notifier won't have the sticky notification feature nor the actions buttons.
+If you need them please use [alerter](https://github.com/vjeantet/alerter).
+I also want to follow [semver](http://semver.org) hence this latest version starts at 2.0.0.

+Sticking to two smaller specialized tools will hopefully make them easier to maintain and less error prone.

 ## Caveats

 * It is currently packaged as an application bundle, because `NSUserNotification`